Rover 8

-1904-1912
+1904–1912

 The car, designed by Edmund Woodward Lewis (1870-1941) who had joined Rover from Daimler, had an unusual structure.
-Instead of the conventional chassis, the car had a backbone structure, formed by the engine crankcase, the gearbox housing, a rigid tubular propellor shaft housing, and the rear axle housing; the whole described as having a box girder section.
+Instead of the conventional chassis, the car had a backbone structure, formed by the engine crankcase, the gearbox housing, a rigid tubular propeller shaft housing, and the rear axle housing; the whole described as having a box girder section.
 The backbone frame, without bump-compliance at the rear apart from the tyres, was suspended from the front axle at just one point by a pivoted transverse leaf spring which made no contribution to transverse rigidity, and thus the whole remaining car rested on just three points, similar to the design of old, four-wheeled farm tractors.

 The body, through its own sub-frame, was mounted on the rear axle using semi-elliptic springs.

 The single-cylinder engine displaced 1327 cc with a bore of 4.5 in and stroke of 5 in.
 Its inlet and exhaust valves were both mechanically operated.